Ambro86/synthizer3d/README.md

 Synthizer3D provides advanced Python bindings for 3D audio, powered by the Synthizer C library.
 This fork ensures up-to-date support for modern Python versions, enhances compatibility with more platforms, and introduces new features.

+Synthizer is a library for game/VR audio applications, designed to handle everything from file decoding and asset caching, down to audio processing with a focus on speed and efficiency.

 ---

 ## 🚀 **Audio Format Support**